LeBenchmark/Interspeech2021/AER/README.md

 <a name="Experiments"></a>
 ## Running Experiments

-In order to run experiments, first we need to define it.
-A script defining the preliminary experiments is provided under `Experiments` folder:
+To setup the experiments, a script defining the configurations shall be run first in the `Experiments` folder:

 ```bash
 python setupExp_RECOLA_AlloSat.py
 ```

-This will produce a `experiments.json` file that has the information needed to run a series of experiments.
-Then, the experiments can be run as follows:
+This will produce a `experiments.json` file that contains all the information needed to reproduce the series of experiments presented in the paper, using the following command:

 ```bash
 python Experimenter.py -j "[predefined_path]/experiments.json"